 Tucana Restaurant is situated in the heart of La Lonja which is a very lively area of Palma and particularly popular among tourists.
 I love this place because they have a unique range of Tapas, not only from Spain but with hints of Asian cuisine.
 Their food is good quality and the staff are super friendly.

 El Mariscal de Jamon

 If you’re looking for a cheap and satisfying meal then head to El Mariscal de Jamon in Calle Blanquerna.
 Every drink you order, you get a free plate of delicious Spanish Jamon, Chrorizo, cheese or other cured meats with bread and tomato.
 You will leave on a full stomach only by paying for drinks!

 I discovered this interesting little place a few months ago by accident.
 It’s hidden on the narrow streets between Jaime III and La Rambla in Palma.
 The owner is always happy to serve you and there are even interesting board games to play while you’re waiting for your food.
 The best thing here is definitely the traditional Mallorcan Pamboli!

 Lizarran is a well known chain restaurant in Spain but I have to say they offer cheap food and it’s a nice place to go on a Sunday evening when there aren’t too many people around.
 I usually go to the one in Plaza Mayor, try some of the pinchos and order some raciones to share.

 Bodega La Rambla

 Bodega translates as ‘cellar’ in English and usually means it’s a traditional place with good food and wine.
-Bodega La Rambla is certainly an example of this.
+Bodega La Rambla is a good example of a traditional restaurant serving tasty food and drinks.
 They serve a wide range of tapas dishes but order the ‘varied mix’ if you want to try a bit of everything.